greenido/ethereum-assistant-app-/README.md

-# Actions on Google Webhook example for ether-info codelab (using Node.js)
+# Google Assistant App ether-info that give you information about ETH

 This webhook example for ether-info codelab sets up everything you need to build your fulfillment business logic for your API.AI ether agent.

-It could fetch the current price, market cap or the total amount of ethers.
+#### It could fetch the ETH current price, market cap or the total amount of ethers.

 #### (!)
 Psst...
 Want to get a cool intro to bitcoin?
 Checkout this [short video](https://www.youtube.com/watch?v=TN7cmfoH06w) I made.